dweekly/docs/pages/exports/custom-exports.md

 ## Authentication

-Calls to the Custom Export API require an _api_key_ parameter to be passed with each request.
+Calls to the Custom Export API require an **api_key** or **access token** parameter to be passed with each request.
 API Keys are generated on a per-user basis and are permanent.

 Learn how to [retrieve your API key (a.k.a. `Access Token`)](/dashboard/organization-view/#managing-your-user-profile)